 The Sørlandet is alternately manned by cadets of the Royal Norwegian Navy and by passengers.
 The ship was built in 1927 and was - after a royal inspection of the Norwegian king Haakon and crown prince Olav - put into service as a trainee ship for future sailors that same year.
-The ship was refurbished after the Second World War and a motor with screw was built in.
+The ship was refurbished after the Second World War and a motor was built in.
 After a few different owners the ship was taken over by a non-profit organisation in 1977 that maintains the ship to this day.
-The Norwegian Department of Culture acknowledges the importance of this sailing heritage and is co-banker.
-The Sørlandet still crosses the Atlantic Ocean on a regular base and several times it entered the spotlights.
+The Norwegian Department of Culture acknowledges the importance of this sailing heritage.
+The Sørlandet still crosses the Atlantic Ocean on a regular basis and several times it entered the spotlights.
 The Sørlandet hosted a tour along the Norwegian coast (84.000 visitors) and even performed as an extra at a New York film shoot.

 The bow of the Sorlandet cuts through the North-European waters at summertime.
 Since 1995 she regularly crosses the Atlantic Ocean on the way to far-away destinations, like the Caribbean.
 Sometimes the Ship is manned by the cadets of the Royal Norwegian Marine.
-At other times you can take the rudder, together with the permanent crew on board.
-With the popular Norwegian crown princess Mette-Marit as patroness, the ship cannot wish for better vibes.
-So as crew member of this royal ship you live like a king!
+At other times you can take the helm, together with the permanent crew on board.
+With the popular Norwegian crown princess Mette-Marit as patroness, the ship couldn’t wish for better vibes.
+So as a crew member of this royal ship you live like a king!

-This ship is mostly in its original state, which gives it a warm and cosy appearance.
-Both the dayroom and crew cabins are equipped with air-conditioning.
+This ship is mostly in its original state, which gives it a warm and cozy appearance.
+Both the day-room and crew cabins are equipped with air-conditioning.
 The sleeping quarters have 'fitted' bunks against the wall and for the devotee we have super relaxed hammocks.
-Obviously, dinner is well taken care of.
+Obviously, food is well taken care of.

 |1948, 1958, 1977, 2006